r2dev2/ChessData/README.md

 This is a dataset which contains millions of positions with a Stockfish evaluation.
 Please help contribute evaluations of the positions to the repo

 ## Prerequisites
-Prerequisites include python3, python-chess, and stockfish To install python-chess, use
+Prerequisites include python3, python-chess, and stockfish.

-``pip install python-chess``

-Stockfish and python3 can be downloaded from their websites
+To setup:

+On Windows,

+``python setup.py``

+On other systems,

+``python3 setup.py``

 ## Contributing
 To get started, chose a fen database to analyse that isn't currently being analysed.
 Use evalfen.py to analyse the dataset

-On Windows, run
+On Windows,

 ``python evalfen.py -h``

-On other systems run
+On other systems,

 ``python3 evalfen.py -h``